Light commercial vehicles and vans are designed to carry heavy loads and withstand intensive daily use.

 Transporting heavy loads and intensive journeys impose mechanical stresses that only a van tyre can withstand.
 Unlike passenger car tyres, van tyres require a construction capable of maintaining perfect stability, even at full load.

-Investing in the right commercial tyre ensures:
+Investing in the right van tyre ensures:

-Type C van tyres
+C-type van tyres

 The dual load index